-The process of becoming a teacher in Northern Ireland differs from other parts of the UK.
-Discover the qualifications you'll need and see what funding is available to you as you embark on your teaching career
+Discover the qualifications you'll need and see what funding is available to you as you embark on your teaching career in Northern Ireland

 There are two university-based routes to completing your Initial Teacher Education (ITE) and becoming a teacher in Northern Ireland:

-- a full-time, four-year undergraduate Bachelor of Education (BEd)
+- a full-time, four-year undergraduate Bachelor of Education degree (BEd)

 - a one-year postgraduate qualification such as a Postgraduate Certificate in Education (PGCE).

-You'll be able to choose between qualifying in early years, primary or post-primary (secondary) education and picking from a range of subject specialisms, from maths and science to technology and the arts.
+You'll be able to choose between qualifying in early years, primary or post-primary (secondary) education and pick from a range of subject specialisms, from maths to technology and the arts.

-The most common route into teaching in Northern Ireland is through the PGCE.
+The most common route into teaching in Northern Ireland is through the BEd.
 Courses are delivered through a combination of school-based placements and university tuition.

 Opportunities to qualify in Irish exist for candidates who can demonstrate a proficiency in the language, typically at A-level standard or equivalent.
 While not an essential pre-requisite of teaching in Ireland, having a grasp of Irish will broaden the scope of your career prospects.